Jüz: Senior jüz

-The first record of the Senior zhuz dates to 1748, due to a Tatar emissary of the Tsaritsa who had been sent to the steppe to negotiate the submission of Abul Khair Khan in 1732.
-According to Nikolai Aristov, the estimated population of the Senior zhuz was about 550,000 people in the second half of the 19th century.
+The first record of the Senior jüz dates to 1748, due to a Tatar emissary of the Tsaritsa who had been sent to the steppe to negotiate the submission of Abul Khair Khan in 1732.
+According to Nikolai Aristov, the estimated population of the Senior jüz was about 550,000 people in the second half of the 19th century.

 The territory was conquered by the Kokand Khanate in the 1820s, and by the Russian Empire during the 1850s to 1860s.
+The Senior jüz Kazakhs were incorporated into the Russian Empire in 1845–1847.

-Kazakhstan's ruling elite, including former president Nursultan Nazarbayev, former First Secretary of the Communist Party of Kazakhstan Dinmukhamed Konayev, as well as famous poet Jambyl Jabayev are representatives of the Senior zhuz.
+Kazakhstan's ruling elite, including former president Nursultan Nazarbayev, former First Secretary of the Communist Party of Kazakhstan Dinmukhamed Konayev, as well as famous poet Jambyl Jabayev are representatives of the Senior jüz.

 There have been several attempts to determine the exact names and nature of top-level clans throughout the 19th and early 20th centuries.
 However, different studies created vastly different names and population numbers for the steppe clans.
-Generally accepted names of the first order Senior zhuz tribes or clans are:
+Generally accepted names of the first order Senior jüz tribes or clans are: